 - Your child starts performing poorly in school

 - Your child is depressed, sad or moody most of the time

 - Your child begins to suffer from low self-esteem

 - There is an increased change in your child’s feeding habits

 - Your child changes the route to school, even preferring a longer route

-- Your child has complains of physical pain such as backaches, stomachache, and headaches
+- Your child has complained of physical pain such as backaches, stomachache, and headaches

-- Your starts having trouble falling asleep and often has recurring nightmares
+- Your child starts having trouble falling asleep and often has recurring nightmares